 Restrictions

-In order to protect the safety of all individuals on campus and to prevent the unreasonable interference with the educational, research, outreach, and other functions of the District and its campuses, the following restrictions, designed to serve a significant public interest, will apply to all public forums on campus.
-Speakers and organizers much:
+To protect the safety of all individuals on campus and to prevent unreasonable interference with the educational, research, outreach, and other functions of the District and its campuses, the following restrictions, designed to serve a significant public interest, will apply to all Free Expression activities:

-Allow the District’s regularly scheduled classes, research, events, ceremonies, and normal and essential operations to proceed without substantial obstruction or interference.
+Allow the District’s regularly scheduled classes, research, events, ceremonies, and normal and essential operations to proceed without substantial obstruction interference.

 Allow parking and the flow of vehicular and pedestrian traffic.